 Much like her character Nia, she is aware of the injustices happening globally and thinks it’s important to bring them to light.
 “More than anything, I care about people and care about the rights being given to them, instead of being taken away from them,” says Robinson who is also eager about human rights.
 “It’s something I’ve talked to my parents about and something I’ve been involved in since I was very young and made aware [of].”

-In addition to being a vocal activist and talented actress, Robinson is also gifted singer.
+In addition to being a vocal activist and talented actress, Robinson is also a gifted singer.
 She is currently working on music with a few undisclosed franchises and is pursuing music for herself personally.
 Since she began acting full-time at a young age, music was mostly put on the back burner.
-“I’ve always wrote [songs] but never took the time to polish my writing and develop music from there,” she says.
+“I’ve always written [songs] but never took the time to polish my writing and develop music from there,” she says.
 “Acting was always my primary focus.
 It still is, but now I’m able to balance my life better and am able to incorporate other passions of mine and spend more time on it.”

 Robinson hopes to move into feature films and continue with projects she is impassioned about.
 The budding star also wants to continue bettering herself as a person “so that 10 years from now, I can look back and see how far I’ve come personally, and how far I’ve come with my patience and kindness.
 Just make sure you are always progressing and being the best version of yourself.”